Chase Simon

-Chase Simon (born March 11, 1989) is an American professional basketball player for JDA Dijon of the LNB Pro A. He played college basketball for Central Michigan and Detroit.
+Chase Simon (born March 11, 1989) is a retired American professional basketball player.
+During his professional career, Simon played in Lithuania, Poland, Spain, Israel and France.
+He played college basketball for Central Michigan and Detroit.

 Early life and college career

 Simon attended Detroit Community High School in Detroit, Michigan, where he averaged 23 points and seven rebounds per game, leading his team to the quarter-finals at the 2007 state tournament.
 Simon earned a spot in the First-team Class C All-State.

 Simon started his college basketball career at Central Michigan, where he averaged 4.1 points and 1.5 rebounds per game in his freshman year.
 On September 3, 2008, Simon was transferred from Central Michigan to Detroit, but sat out first season at Detroit per NCAA Transfer rules.
 In his senior year at Detroit, he averaged 13.2 points, 4.3 rebounds, 2.4 assists and 1.1 steals per game.
 Simon finished his UDM career with 1,386 points – 17th in Titan history.